Breaking the Cycle: Can Smart Meters and Grid System Revolutionize Pakistan's Battle Against Circular Debt? | The Friday Economist

 Earlier this year, the World Bank committed to funding the installation of smart meters and transformer monitoring systems to tackle the challenge posed by line losses, billing inefficiencies and low recovery.
 This is in line with the national Circular Debt Management Plan, which also emphasizes the need to address T&D losses and improve collection effort.
 Embracing smart metering systems is likely to be a crucial step for reducing the burden of circular debt and moving towards a more efficient, secure, and reliable electricity supply for consumers in Pakistan.

-Eeman Qureshi, Teaching Fellow in the Department of Economics, LUMS
+Eeman Qureshi is a Teaching Fellow in the Department of Economics, LUMS.

-Rimsha Arif, Consultant at The World Bank, Teaching Fellow in the Department of Economics
+Rimsha Arif is a Consultant at The World Bank and Teaching Fellow in the Department of Economics, LUMS.

 Mahbub ul Haq Research Centre at LUMS